george-hawkins/mini-quad-2023/tx-setup.md

 I tried various things, including trying to update it as if it were the Happymodel model that it's current firmware claimed it was and trying to update it via WiFi by connecting to it in access point mode (rather than connecting it to my home WiFi network which is what I eventually did).

+**Update:** it may be that holding down the tiny boot button on the RX, as it's powered up, might have resolved things - see these [Betaflight passthru notes](https://www.expresslrs.org/software/updating/betaflight-passthrough/).
+However, in the end, despite initial reservations, I was satisfied with the WiFi approach described in the next section.

 ### Updating via WiFi

 In the end, I went down the route that I'd wanted to avoid initially.